“I can only say to you that had I youth and health and beauty, I would live for you and die with you." Helen Whitman to Edgar Allan Poe

 After Poe’s death, many people were clamoring for a role in the drama and mystery of the situation.
 Previously silent neighbors made allegations about his drinking habits.
 Complete strangers hypothesized over the circumstances of his death.
 Perhaps most intriguingly, some women began to claim their places in his story and tell their version of his life.

-Elmira was not the only woman who connected herself more closely to Poe after his death.
-Before Elmira, Poe had had a fiancée named Sarah Helen Whitman.
-Poe met Helen in 1848, almost a year before he reconnected with Elmira.
-Helen was also a poet and the two traded passionate poems and letters.
-Poe pursued Helen relentlessly but Helen worried that she was too old for him (she was nearly ten years his senior).
-In one letter, Helen wrote to Poe, “I can only say to you that had I youth and health and beauty, I would live for you and die with you.
+Elmira Shelton was not the only woman who connected herself more closely to Poe after his death.
+Before Shelton, Poe had had a fiancée named Sarah Helen Whitman.
+Poe met Whitman in 1848, almost a year before he reconnected with Shelton.
+Whitman was also a poet and the two traded passionate poems and letters.
+Poe pursued Helen Whitman relentlessly but Whitman worried that she was too old for him (she was nearly ten years his senior).
+In one letter, Whitman wrote to Poe, “I can only say to you that had I youth and health and beauty, I would live for you and die with you.
 Now, were I to allow myself to love you, I could only enjoy a bright brief hour of rapture and die.”
 Their courtship continued for several months before Poe proposed to her.
-Like Elmira, Helen refused at first but Poe convinced her to accept his proposal.
-Shortly thereafter, Helen ended the relationship when Poe continued drinking despite his assurances to the contrary.
+Like Elmira Shelton, Helen Whitman refused at first but Poe convinced her to accept his proposal.
+Shortly thereafter, Whitman ended the relationship when Poe continued drinking despite his assurances to the contrary.

-Elmira, Helen, and Nancy shared a commitment to Poe’s legacy.
+Elmira Shelton, Helen Whitman, and Nancy Richmond shared a commitment to Poe’s legacy.
 Whether this involvement stemmed from a desire to be involved in the drama, a conviction to protect Poe’s reputation, or a love for him that strengthened after his tragic death, or all three, it is difficult to tell.
 But, we have these women to thank for some of the most compelling and personal records of Poe’s life and love.